ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 7-movethatfile is a script that moves betty to a new directory.

 The file 8-firstdelete is a script that deleted betty.

+The file 9-firstdirdeletion is a script that deletes my_first_directory.